hashicorp/field-workshops-nomad/README.md

 * [field-workshops-terraform](https://github.com/hashicorp/field-workshops-terraform)
 * [field-workshops-vault](https://github.com/hashicorp/field-workshops-terraform)

-Additionally, field workshops focused on more than one HashiCorp solution can be found in the [field-workshops-hashistack]()
+Additionally, field workshops focused on more than one HashiCorp solution can be found in the [field-workshops-hashistack](https://github.com/hashicorp/field-workshops-hashistack) repository.

 ## Slides
 The slides for these workshops should be created using [Remark](https://remarkjs.com) and should be placed under the [slides](./slides) directory.
 This directory is organized by cloud and then by workshop.
 If a workshop targets a single cloud, its slides should be placed in a directory under that cloud's directory (aws, azure, or gcp).
 If a workshop can be used with multiple clouds, its slides should be placed in a directory under the [slides/multi-cloud](./slides/multi-cloud) directory.